Honolulu Volcanics

 The Honolulu Volcanics are a group of volcanoes which form a volcanic field on the island of Oʻahu, Hawaiʻi, more specifically in that island's southeastern sector and in the city of Honolulu from Pearl Harbor to the Mokapu Peninsula.
-It is part of the rejuvenated stage of Hawaiian volcanic activity, which occurred after the main stage of volcanic activity that on Oʻahu built the Koʻolau volcano.
+It is part of the rejuvenated stage of Hawaiian volcanic activity, which occurred after the main stage of volcanic activity on Oʻahu that built the Koʻolau volcano.
 These volcanoes formed through dominantly explosive eruptions and gave rise to cinder cones, lava flows, tuff cones and volcanic islands.
 Among these are well known landmarks such as Diamond Head and Punchbowl Crater.

 Volcanic activity began less than one million years ago and occurred at between 40 and 30 separate volcanic vents, some of which are submarine.
 Sea level varied during the activity of the volcanic field, and some volcanic eruptions have been dated through correlation with individual sea level fluctuations.
 The field erupted various kinds of lavas of mostly basaltic type with a high content of xenoliths.
 During eruptions, ascending magma often underwent interactions with water and thus caused steam explosions and the formation of particular volcanic structures such as tuff cones.
 The last eruption took place 35,000 or 76,000 years ago and future hazardous eruptions are possible.